Kalixone/JobSeeker/README.md

 👤 GET: /api/statistics/preferred-jobType - gets the preferred job type for the authenticated user.

 👤 GET: /api/statistics/count-applications-in-date-range - gets the total number of applications made by the authenticated user within a specific date range.

+### 🚨 Troubleshooting Email Sending Endpoint
+- **If you encounter issues with the email sending endpoint, it is possible that your antivirus or firewall is blocking the connection to the Gmail SMTP server.
+In that case, try temporarily disabling your antivirus software or firewall and test again.**

+- **Note: Some security software may block outgoing SMTP traffic, which can prevent email functionality from working properly.
+Disabling the antivirus or firewall can help resolve this issue during testing.**